yaminireddy23739/To-do-List/README.md

-To-Do List Web Application
+# To-Do List Web Application 📝

 This is Day 3 of my 15 Days Web Development Challenge, where I’m building projects from beginner to advanced level.

-A simple and clean To-Do List application built using HTML, CSS, and JavaScript.
+A simple and interactive **To-Do List web app** built using **HTML, CSS, and JavaScript** as part of my front-end learning journey.

+This project focuses on understanding **DOM manipulation, event handling, and UI behavior** in a real-world scenario.

-🚀 Features
+## 🚀 Features

-Add tasks dynamically
+- Add new tasks

-Delete tasks easily
+- Delete tasks
-Task counter updates automatically
-Empty state message when no tasks are present Responsive and clean UI
+- Live task counter
+- Smart empty-state message handling
+- Clean and responsive UI
+- Instant updates without page reload

-🛠️ Technologies Used
+## 🛠️ Technologies Used
-HTML
-CSS
-JavaScript (DOM Manipulation)

-🎯 Purpose of this Project
-This project was built to:
-Practice JavaScript fundamentals
-Understand DOM manipulation
-Learn how real-world UI logic works
-Improve frontend development skills
+- **HTML5** – Structure
+- **CSS3** – Styling & layout
+- **JavaScript  – Functionality & logic

+## 📚 What I Learned

+- DOM selection using 'getElementById`
+- Event listeners for button clicks
+- Dynamic element creation using JavaScript
+- Importance of UI/UX feedback
+- Debugging logical and naming errors
+- Writing cleaner and readable code